Linda A. Cicero | Stanford News Service

 How to Enroll

-Most Creative Writing courses are available for direct enrollment in Axess: SimpleEnroll.
-However, some of our courses may require instructor consent, submitting an application, or completing our Course Preference Form prior to enrolling in the course.
-When browsing in ExploreCourses, pay special attention to the Notes sections, which will indicate if direct enrollment is available or if an application or our Course Preference Form is required.
+Most Creative Writing courses are available for direct enrollment in Axess: Navigate Enrollment.
+However, some of our courses may require department/instructor consent, submitting an application, or completing the Course Preference Form prior to enrolling in the course.
+When browsing in Navigator, pay special attention to the Notes sections, which will indicate if submission of an application or the Course Preference Form is required.
 Instructions for all enrollment processes can be found below.

 Direct Enrollment

-A variety of Creative Writing courses are available for direct enrollment in Axess: SimpleEnroll.
-Register for these courses in SimpleEnroll, no additional forms nor separate applications necessary.
-To view available classes, browse ExploreCourses or our list of courses.
+A variety of Creative Writing courses are available for direct enrollment in Axess: Navigate Enrollment.
+Register for these courses in Navigate Enrollment, no additional forms nor separate applications necessary.
+To view available classes, browse Navigator or our list of courses.

 Enrollment can be tricky to navigate.
 To set yourself up for success each quarter, consider the following: